 APPSC Junior Lecturer Syllabus & APPSC JL Exam Pattern

-Candidates can get APPSC Junior Lecturer Syllabus for Commerce, APPSC JL Zoology Syllabus PDF, They Can Download Junior lecturer Syllabus PDF for English, APPSC JL Chemistry Syllabus 2019.
-Here we Provide APPSC Junior Lecturer Syllabus for Telugu, Hindi, English, Urdu, Sanskrit, Oriya, mathematics, Physics, Chemistry, Botany, Zoology, Commerce, Economics, Civics, History in PDF format which makes the Download easy for the Candidates and there is no need to pay for the Download.
-The candidates can download the APPSC Junior Lecturer Syllabus PDF for Free of cost.
+Candidates can get APPSC Junior Lecturer Syllabus for Commerce, APPSC JL Zoology Syllabus PDF, They Can Download Junior Lecturer Syllabus PDF for English, APPSC JL Chemistry Syllabus 2023.
+Here we Provide APPSC Junior Lecturer Syllabus for Telugu, Hindi, English, Urdu, Sanskrit, Oriya, Mathematics, Physics, Chemistry, Botany, Zoology, Commerce, Economics, Civics, and History in PDF format which makes the Download easy for Candidates and there is no need to pay for the Download.
+The candidates can download the APPSC Junior Lecturer Syllabus PDF Free of cost.

 PAPER-1: GENERAL STUDIES AND MENTAL ABILITY

 - Current affairs- international, national and

 - General Science and its applications to the day-to-day life Contemporary developments in Science & Technology and Information Technology.